 3. Shift from statistics to linguistics – implemented by allowing sentiments to flow from concept to concept based on the dependency relation between clauses.
 The sentence “iPhone7 is expensive but nice”, for example, is equal to “iPhone7 is nice but expensive” from a bag-of-words perspective.
 However, the two sentences bear opposite polarity: the former is positive as the user seems to be willing to make the effort to buy the product despite its high price, the latter is negative as the user complains about the price of iPhone7 although he/she likes it.

 The core element of sentic computing is SenticNet, a knowledge base of 50,000 commonsense concepts.
-Unlike many other sentiment analysis resources, SenticNet is not built by manually labelling pieces of knowledge coming from general NLP resources such as WordNet or DBPedia.
+Unlike many other sentiment analysis resources, SenticNet is not built by manually labeling pieces of knowledge coming from general NLP resources such as WordNet or DBPedia.
 Instead, it is automatically constructed by applying graph-mining and multi-dimensional scaling techniques on the affective commonsense knowledge collected from three different sources, namely: WordNet-Affect, Open Mind Common Sense and GECKA.
-This knowledge is represented redundantly at three levels: semantic network, matrix, and vector space.
+This knowledge is represented redundantly at three levels (following Minsky's panalogy principle): semantic network, matrix, and vector space.
 Subsequently, semantics and sentics are calculated though the ensemble application of spreading activation, neural networks and an emotion categorization model.
 More details about this process are provided in the latest sentic computing book (chapter 2).